Inside: 30 Awesome Ways to Teach the Alphabet -And You Won’t Need Flashcards. Free printables included!

 Preschool parents are concerned their children won’t learn their ABCs.
 I get that.
 I was that parent.

 Then I became a preschool teacher.
 I relaxed.
 As a teacher, I know that alphabet learning should be hands-on.
-It’s not about flash cards or workbooks.
 It’s about providing playful literacy activities that excite young children to want to learn more.

 If you are a preschool teacher, you might wonder at what part of your day should you include alphabet learning.
 My answer?
 All day long.